 Hotel Nacional de Cuba

 We toured this hotel because it’s a national landmark.
 It’s where all of Hollywood used to play.
 Grab a drink and head to the lawn to watch the sunset over the fort.
 People will tell you it’s expensive for Cuba – it is but worth it.
 Following the sunset, we ate at Luxury restaurant Comedor de Aguiar, which I highly recommend.
 It was like a scene from the Titanic, and the food was well worth the cost.
 You can expect to spend about $40-$60 per person without drinks.
-By U.S. standards, this is not extreme, but a similar meal elsewhere will cost you half this.
+This is not extreme by U.S. standards, but a similar meal elsewhere will cost you half this.

 Closing Thoughts on Travel to Cuba: